orkestra/orkestra-transactor/UPGRADE.md

+# Upgrade from 1.1 to 1.2

+1.2 brought support for common payment processors and extended support for swiped card information decoding.

+### BC breaks
+* `TransactorInterface` gained an additional method `createCredentials` that all Transactors must implement.
+    * This method is intended to create a default set of credentials for the given transactor.
+* An additional account entity, `EncryptedSwipedCardAccount`, was introduced.
+* A `SwipedCardAccount` no longer populates account information when track data is set.
+    * Instead, use an appropriate Track Decoder implementation.

 # Upgrade from 1.0 to 1.1

 1.1 features Swiped credit card transactions and changes to make the API more consistent with other PSR projects.